RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Message-Stuff/Pinning a Message.md

 Pinning a Message {#pinningamessage}
 ============
-- Execute the, `DiscordCoreAPI::Messages::pinMessageAsync()` function, while passing in a value of type `DiscordCoreAPI::PinMessageData`, with a return value of type `void` while passing it the created data structure.
+- Execute the, `Messages::pinMessageAsync()` function, while passing in a value of type `PinMessageData`, with a return value of type `void` while passing it the created data structure.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp